Slow Cooker Beef Ragu

 Instructions

-- Use two forks or meat claws to shred the beef in the slow cooker.
+- After the cooking time, use two forks or meat claws to shred the beef in the slow cooker.

 Notes